mani-sh-reddy/helm-playground/README.md

 # Helm Playground

-This repository contains the source code for https://helm-playground.com
+This repository contains the source code for helm playground.
+Forked from shipmight/helm-playground

 [![Screenshot of Helm Playground – Click to open](screenshot.png)](https://helm-playground.com)